UzorNwokeaka/BankNote.Detection.Project/README.md

 ### BankNote.Detection.Project
-This ML model detects &amp; predicts whether a bank note is fake or genuine
+This ML model detects &amp; predicts whether a bank note is fake or genuine.